hlassiege/eventuallycoding/content/articles/en/2023/11/chatgpt-to-the-rescue.md

 He also told me that I had to create a service account on Google and activate the API.
 As I didn't know much about it, we had a few more exchanges so that he could explain it all to me.

-I'll pass on to you the few Python environment problems, which he also helped me to resolve, I finally got the file and asked him :
+I'll pass on to you the few Python environment problems, which he also helped me to resolve, I finally got the file and asked:

 > I've got access to my document, how do I convert the contents of the doc into Markdown?